10 Things to Know About Your Immigration Court Hearing

 10. Retain a Good Attorney

 At each of your hearings, The Department of Homeland Security will provide an experienced attorney arguing for your removal from the United States, but your attorney should be better.
 Ask your attorney to explain to you your defense strategy, whether you are eligible for Work Authorization during proceedings, and the timeline for the case.
 It is very possible that your attorney has appeared in Court numerous times and possibly before the same judge handling your case.
-Make sure your attorney: 1) is licensed by a State Bar; 2) has handled court cases seeking your type of relief (Cancellation, Waiver, NACARA, etc.); and 3) is able to answer all of your questions.
+Make sure your attorney: 1) is licensed by a State Bar; 2) has handled court cases seeking your type of relief (Cancellation, Waiver, Asylum, NACARA, etc.); and 3) is able to answer all of your questions so that you have a good understanding of the courtroom proceedings.